 Note.
 Normg: Normality condition of the general factor; Norms: Normality condition of the specific factor; Fs: Number of specific factors; Is: item number per specific factor ; N: Sample size; Method: Person parameter estimation algorithm (MAP or ML); θg: Estimated general-factor ability; θs: Estimated specific-factor ability.
 Interactive effects are noted by multiplication sign (×).

 Table 4 reveals several critical insights in examining the influence of non-normality, integrated by number of specific factors (Fs), the item number per specific factor (Is), sample size (N), and the algorithm for person parameter estimation (Method).
-In terms of bias, general-factor non-normality (Normg) accounted for a substantial proportion of variance in general-factor ability (θg) estimation (η2 = .163), while Is accounted for a smaller proportion of variance in specific-factor ability (θs) estimation (η2 = .092).
-Regarding RMSE, we can find more meaningful impacts.
-Specifically, the estimation algorithm had the largest effect on both θg and θs, with η2 values of .856 and .967, respectively.
-This highlights the critical importance of choosing algorithm between MAP and ML for enhancing accuracy of person parameter recovery.
+In terms of bias, normality condition of the general factor (Normg) accounted for the exclusively impact on general-factor latent traits (θg) estimation (η2 = .163), while Is is the single factor which affects specific-factor latent traits (θs) estimation (η2 = .092).
+Regarding RMSE, the estimation algorithm (Method) had the largest effect on RMSE of both θg and θs, with η2 values of .856 and .967, respectively.
+Following, Is impacts RMSE of both θg and θs with η2 values of .742 and .880, and Fs with η2 values of .539 and .657.
+Additionally, Normg cause minor but detectable RMSE on estimation of θs.
+This highlights the critical importance of choosing algorithm between MAP and ML for enhancing accuracy of person parameter recovery, and non-normality in the general factor can decrease the accuracy of estimating latent traits both on general- and specific factors.

 Table 4 also reveals interaction effects, but we only discuss two-way interactions here and leave three-way interactions discussed and plotted in the next section.
-There were only two two-way interactions found to influence specific-factor ability (θs) with respect to bias.
-These were the interaction between the number of items per specific factor (Is) and general-factor non-normality (Normg), and the interaction between Is and the estimation method (Method).
-Regarding RMSE, several two-way interactions accounted for variance in both θg and θs.
-For θg, three two-way interactions were found, the interaction between specific-factor non-normality and the number of items per specific factor (Norms × Is, η2 = .117), the number of specific factors and estimation method (Fs× Method, η2 = .264), and non-normality of the specific factor and estimation method (Is× Method, η2 = .589).
+Regarding bias, only two two-way interactions are found to influence estimation of specific-factor ability (θs): the interaction between the number of items per specific factor (Is) and general-factor non-normality (Normg), as well as the interaction between Is and the estimation method (Method).
+Regarding RMSE, several two-way interactions account for variance in the estimation of both θg and θs.
+For θg, three two-way interactions were found: the interaction between specific-factor non-normality and the number of items per specific factor (Norms × Is, η2 = .117), the number of specific factors and estimation method (Fs× Method, η2 = .264), and non-normality of the specific factor and estimation method (Is× Method, η2 = .589).
 Meanwhile, for θs, four two-way interactions were addressed, the interaction between specific-factor non-normality and the number of items per specific factor (Norms × Is, η2 = .168), the number of specific factors and estimation method (Fs× Method, η2 = .179), non-normality of the specific factor and estimation method (Is× Method, η2 = .826), and non-normality of the general factor and estimation method (Normg× Method, η2 = .074).
 Although the main effect of specific-factor non-normality (Norms) was not statistically significant, SF was a key component in several significant two-way interaction effects.
 The main effect of general-factor non-normality (Normg), however, was comparatively small.